 An official high school, General Educational Development (GED), Adult High School Diploma (AHSD), or home-school transcript is required for admission to a curriculum program or to take courses as a special credit student.
 Transferring students must also submit official transcripts of all college work.
-Students who fail to submit the required transcripts and/or placement test scores prior to registration will not be allowed to register for subsequent semesters until all required transcripts and/or placement test scores have been received.
+Students who fail to submit the required transcripts will not be allowed to register for subsequent semesters until all required transcripts have been received.